BatikRecovery/br_devices/README.md

-For building TWRP for Xiaomi MI 8 LITE
+For building TWRP for Xiaomi Redmi Note 6 Pro